saheelahmed2/Real-Time-Twitter-Stream/README.md

 pip install tweepy
 ```

-* Go to your flask folder open scripts and run activate on command line to start the server.
+* Go to your flask folder open scripts and run activate on terminal to start the server.
 ```
 >>>cd flask\Scripts
 >>>activate
 ```

-* Now go to repository and run ### app.py on command line to start the application
+* Now go to repository and run app.py on terminal to start the application
 ```
 >>>cd Real-Time-Twitter-Stream
 >>>python app.py